shangzhenyang/random-number/README.md

 # Random Number

-A random number generator with customized options including range, repetition, even/odd selection, and alias name labeling.
+A random number generator with customizable options including range, repetition, even/odd selection, and alias name labeling.
 It is a progressive web app (PWA) and can be used both online and offline.
 No installation is required, simply visit the website to use the tool.

 ## Features